Tourism in Africa: Ecotourism

-Medical Tourism
+Medical tourism

-Due to advance in technologies, techniques and best practices and lower costs, Africa has experienced a surge in medical tourism and health tourism.
+Due to advance in technologies, techniques and practices and lower costs, Africa has experienced a surge in medical tourism and health tourism.
 Countries that are destinations for medical and health tourism packages include Algeria, Ghana, Ivory Coast, Kenya, Mauritius, Morocco, Nigeria, Rwanda, South Africa, Tanzania and Tunisia.
 The top destinations for European visitors include Egypt, Tunisia, and South Africa.
 South Africa is the top destination for both international tourists and regional tourists from other African countries.

-Tea Tourism
+Tea tourism

-African has a rich history of tea cultivation which is giving rise to several countries having a growing tea tourism destinations.
-Malawi was the first country to grow tea in Africa and has many tea estates that are decades ole.
-Countries like Morocco, Kenya, Malawi, South Africa are large tea-producing countries which are frequented by tea tourists.
+Africa has a rich history of tea cultivation which has given rise to several countries becoming growing tea tourism destinations.
+Malawi was the first country to grow tea in Africa, and it has many tea estates that are decades old.
+Countries like Morocco, Kenya, Malawi, and South Africa are large tea-producing countries that are frequented by tea tourists.
 South Africa's tea tourism market is focused on rooibos tea.